6 out of 7 rated this helpful - Rate this topic

-• SharePoint permission mode In this mode, which is new in Project Server 2013, a special set of SharePoint security groups are created in sites associated with Project Server 2013.
-These groups are used to grant users varying levels of access to projects and Project Server functionality.
-SharePoint permission mode is new for Project Server 2013.
+• SharePoint permission mode In this mode, a special set of SharePoint security groups are created in sites associated with Project Server.
+These groups give users varying levels of access to projects and Project Server functionality.

-• Project Server permission mode In this mode, Project Server provides a set of customizable security groups and other functionality that is distinct from SharePoint groups.
-This is the same security mode that was available in Project Server 2010.
+• Project permission mode In this mode, Project Server provides customizable security groups and other functionality that is distinct from SharePoint groups.

-The following table illustrates the features available in each security mode.
+Use this table to compare the features available in each security mode.

 Comparison of features for security modes in Project Server